Plant900/photo-tagging-game/README.md

 # About the project

-The Photo Tagging Game is a simple "Where's Waldo"-style web app using React and Firebase.
+The Photo Tagging Game is a simple "Where's Waldo"-style web app using React and Firebase for authentication and data storage.

 # Download